 32-311 Engineering: Ship Systems I--A detailed study of ship characteristics and types, including: ship design, hydrodynamic forces, stability, compartmentalization, propulsion, electrical and auxiliary systems, interior communications, ship control, and damage control.
 Included are basic concepts of the theory and design of steam, gas turbine, internal combustion, and nuclear propulsion.
 Shipboard safety and firefighting are also discussed.

 32-312 Naval Ship Systems II: Weapons--This course outlines the theory and employment of weapons systems.
 The student explores the processes of detection, evaluation, threat analysis, weapon selection, delivery, guidance and explosives.
 Fire control systems and major weapon types are discussed, including capabilities and limitations.
 The physical aspects of radar and underwater sound are described in detail.
-The facets of command, control, and communications are explored as a means of weapons are explored as a means of weapons system integration.
+The facets of command, control, and communication s are explored as a means of weapons system integration.

 32-411 Naval Operations and Seamanship--Designed as an introduction to naval operations and shipboard evolutions, vessel behavior and characteristics in maneuvering, applied aspects of ship handling, and afloat communications.
 This course builds upon the information presented in Navigation, Engineering, and Weapons Systems.
 An understanding of the nautical rules of the road, relative motion, and vector analysis are utilized in discussion regarding the conduct of naval operation, to include formation tactics and ship employment.
 The student will also be introduced to the various components of naval warfare and their role in sea control and power projection missions within naval and joint operations.